 We provided our draft report to the grantees for their comments on September 9, 2002.
-The grantee provided their comments on September 20, 2002.
+We received the grantee's comments on September 20, 2002.
 A copy of the narrative portion of the grantee's response is attached in Appendix B. However, due to the overall volume of the grantee's response, the attachments were not included in this audit memorandum.

-Except for Legal Aid's concurrence that it was not permitted to charge \$2,718 in computer and food costs to the grant, which it has agreed to reimburse HUD, Legal Aid strongly disagrees with the findings of our review.
-Specifically, they believe they are in full compliance with all Federal regulations relating to their accounting for the compensation of personal services, indirect costs and lobbying type activities.
+Legal Aid strongly disagrees with the findings of our review.
+Specifically, they believe they assisted only eligible properties, and are in full compliance with all Federal regulations relating to their accounting for the compensation of personal services, indirect costs and lobbying type activities.